 If a caller’s needs exceed the Clinic’s capacities, referrals to other agencies will be provided.
 If the Clinic is able to offer services, arrangements will be made to assign the caller to an evaluator/therapist.
 Callers may be assigned to a waiting list until a therapist becomes available.

-Information Form, Child & Adolescent Clients:
+First Appointment Client Forms: Child & Adolescent Clients:

-First Appointment Client Form, Adult Clients:
+First Appointment Client Forms: Adult Clients:

 Monday – Thursday, 8:00 am – 6:30 pm